segment-boneyard/nightmare/Readme.md

 	.size(scaleFactor, offsetFactor);
 ```

-Custom 'namespaces' can be implemented by adding a psudo-class and calling the static method 'registerNamespace':
+Custom 'namespaces' can be implemented by adding a psudo-class and calling the static function 'registerNamespace':

 ```
 'use strict';